1. Is Omeida a certified professional training institution?

 3. Finalize your arrival transportation and send us your travel itinerary.
 Keep in mind, we provide accommodation for you from the Sunday before your first class.
 If you need a pick-up service from Guilin airport or the train station, please let us know in advance, please note transportation fee is your liability.

 4.Obtain your visa If you do not have a current visa we are able to offer visa application documents and assist with getting a student (X) visa.
 You will need to send us a copy of your passport and travel itinerary so that we can issue visa application documents accordingly.
+Please note if original documents are needed the mailing fee is expected to be paid by students.

 5.Come to Yangshuo!
 Keep in mind, our weekend office hours are from 9:00am -12:00pm and 1:30pm – 5:00pm.
 Please arrange your travel arrangements so that you arrive in Yangshuo before 4pm.
 For arrival later than 4pm but before 8pm, our staff on duty at school will be able to wait at school and help with checking in the room, a 50RMB service fee will be charged.
 If your plans don’t permit you to arrive in time, then we can help you find a hotel for the first night.